DebRC/TCP-Socket-Chat-Room/README.md

 ### ◘ AES Encryption
 Advanced Encryption Standard (AES) is one of the most frequently used and most secure symmetric key encryption algorithms available today.
 It is a symmetrical block cipher algorithm that takes plain text in blocks of 128 bits and converts them to ciphertext using keys of 128, 192, and 256 bits.<br>
 The AES algorithm uses a substitution-permutation, or SP network, with multiple rounds to produce ciphertext.
 The number of rounds depends on the key size being used.
-A 128-bit key size dictates ten rounds, a 192-bit key size dictates 12 rounds, and a 258-bit key size has 14 rounds.
+A 128-bit key size dictates 10 rounds, a 192-bit key size dictates 12 rounds, and a 256-bit key size has 14 rounds.
 Each of these rounds requires a round key, but since only one key is inputted into the algorithm, this key needs to be expanded to get keys for each round, including round 0.<br>
 Each round includes:
 <ul>
   <li>Byte Substitution